cucumber-attic/gherkin/README.md

 The AST isn't suitable for execution by Cucumber.
 It needs further processing into a simpler form called *Pickles*.

-The compiler compiles the AST produced by the parser into pickles.
+The compiler compiles the AST produced by the parser into pickles:

     ╔═══╗   ┌────────┐   ╔═══════╗
     ║AST║──>│Compiler│──>║Pickles║